YuTEMs/CloudBoard/README.md

 2. Set up the required tables (`users`, `boards`)
 3. Configure Row Level Security (RLS) policies
 4. Set up webhook endpoints for real-time updates
+5. Create a Storage bucket for media (e.g., `upload-media`)
+   - Make the bucket public
+   - Add policies to allow uploads for your usage (anon or authenticated)
+   - Files are uploaded to paths like `userId/boardId/(images|videos)/...`
+   - Max file size enforced client-side is 50MB
+   - Optimized: Direct-to-Supabase signed uploads are enabled by default (`NEXT_PUBLIC_USE_SIGNED_UPLOAD=true`).
+This bypasses Vercel for the file bytes for faster uploads.
+   - Fallbacks: If signed uploads fail, the server-side `/api/upload` route is used.
+As a last resort, direct browser uploads can be enabled with `NEXT_PUBLIC_USE_API_UPLOAD=false` (requires permissive Storage RLS; not recommended with NextAuth).

+6. Vercel Regions (optional performance)
+   - `vercel.json` sets API function regions (e.g., `sin1`, `syd1`).
+Adjust to be closest to your Supabase project region for lower latency.

 ## 📱 Use Cases